-Writing skills are vital for those who want to survive and thrive in the workplace.
+Writing skills are vital for those who want to thrive in the workplace.
 Employers seek assurance that their current and prospective employees can produce effective documents that follow best practices for correctness and style.
 Employees who can produce these documents without extensive support are at a premium.

 The Certificate in Workplace Writing fills a well-known training gap.
 Most formal training in writing is gained in high school or university and focuses on essays and abstract aspects of grammar.
 The training in this program focuses on real-world writing, applied skills, and continuous improvement.

 Five core courses plus one elective provide a solid foundation to help you plan and structure documents that work and write them with clarity, conciseness, and correctness.

 Five core courses plus one elective provide a solid foundation to help you plan and structure documents that work and write them with clarity, conciseness, and correctness.
 Here is a sampling of what you will learn during the program:

 - Demystify grammar and learn to use it as a tool to ensure accuracy as well as correctness

 - Modulate your tone